teclone/rollup-all/README.md

 }
 ```

-You can override these options by creating and placing a `.buildrc.json` file right in your project root directory.
+You can override these options by creating and placing a `.buildrc.json` file in your project's root directory.
 You can even name it any other thing or place it anywhere provided you supply the file's relative path as a third parameter during the [api call](#getting-started).

 ## Working with Config Options